Ssabilas/stick-chain-web3/README.md

 ![Logo](https://github.com/zackyfachrur/stick-chain-web3/blob/main/public/assets/Logo.png)

-## About This Project
-**IND** ~ Stick Chain dirancang untuk memudahkan pengguna dalam melakukan pembelian game menggunakan mata uang kripto secara langsung, tanpa perlu mengonversinya ke mata uang negara seperti Rupiah, USD, dan lainnya.
+🇮🇩 ~ Stick Chain dikembangkan dengan tujuan memberikan kemudahan bagi pengguna yang ingin membeli game menggunakan mata uang kripto.
+Dengan platform ini, pengguna tidak perlu repot mengonversi kripto mereka ke mata uang lokal terlebih dahulu, sehingga transaksi dapat dilakukan dengan lebih cepat, praktis, dan efisien.

-**ENG** ~ Stick Chain is designed to make it easier for users to buying a games using cryptocurrencies directly, without the need to convert them to national currencies such as Rupiah, USD, and others.
+🇦🇺 ~ Stick Chain was developed to provide convenience for users who want to purchase games using cryptocurrency.
+With this platform, users do not have to go through the hassle of converting their crypto into local currency first, allowing transactions to be completed faster, more practically, and efficiently.

 ## Optimizations

 src/main.tsx *as a Metamask Provider*

-src/RouterApp.tsx *as a Router*
+src/Router.tsx *as a Router*

 src/View/* *as a splitting code for easy maintenance*